 Before you go about writing your homepage content, here are

 some factors you need to keep in mind:

 Now, once you get to optimize your homepage content, make a checklist of the following must-dos:

 As for homepage copy, keep the following in mind:

 This may help in some minor ways, but the big picture is ranking for your main keywords in headings, internal linking, and not giving your audience too many options.
-Aside from SEO, our reports/analytics have shown that user experience mixed with targeting main keywords have been the most effective ways to get our page to rank well, and we’re #1 across nearly all competitive keywords in our market using this approach,” Alex Cascio, Vibrant Media Productions.
+Aside from SEO, our marketing reporting software has shown that user experience mixed with targeting main keywords have been the most effective ways to get our page to rank well, and we’re #1 across nearly all competitive keywords in our market using this approach,” Alex Cascio, Vibrant Media Productions.

 Lastly, our experts also had some homepage content SEO best practices to share.
 Keep these front and center as you plan to optimize your homepage:

 Related: 23 Copywriting Tips for Improving the Effectiveness of Your Website

 “One important element for optimizing your homepage SEO that I feel many people overlook are the security features,” points out Vickens Moscova of Moscova Enterprises, INC.

 “Attaining a SSL certificate is one of the first steps to making your site more secure by using https://.
 This internet protocol is a bit more secure than http://.
 It’s also smart to add a widget or app that keeps the security team alert if any bugs come up.